citizenfx/natives/CAM/StopScriptGlobalShaking.md

 ```

 ## Parameters
-* **instantly**: If true, the currently rendering scripted camera (If any) stops shaking instantly.
-If false, it transitions into normal state.
+* **instantly**: If true, the current camera stops shaking instantly.
+If false, it will enter its release phase and fade out.